Ratul345/ink/CONTRIBUTING.md

 First off, thank you for considering contributing to Ink!
 It's people like you that make the open source community such an amazing place to learn, inspire, and create.

+## 📋 Code of Conduct

+By participating in this project, you are expected to uphold our code of conduct:

+- **Be respectful**: Treat everyone with respect.
+Healthy disagreement is fine, personal attacks are not.
+- **Stay constructive**: Focus on what makes Ink better.
+Avoid bikeshedding and feature creep.
+- **Keep it simple**: Remember Ink's philosophy.
+If it doesn't help people write, it doesn't belong.
+- **Own your words**: Speak from experience, not authority.
+"I prefer" beats "you should".

+This is a small project with a clear vision.
+Contributions that align with Ink's minimalist philosophy are welcome.
+Those that don't will be kindly declined.

 ## 🤝 How Can I Contribute?

 ### Reporting Bugs